zebbern/InstaIP/README.md

 - `Has to be in a live game session to have anything to grab!`
 - `Install requirements`
 - `Open python via cmd or just the exe for it to be no commands to run`
+- `Made simple for none coders`
+- `No Experience needed as simple as running the exe and choosing running game`

 ## Features
 - **Monitor CPU Usage**: Identify top CPU-consuming processes.